 A veteran educator since 1979, he has served as a school principal, school director, headmaster, and music teacher.

 Dr. Boone has served on the faculty of numerous universities as a Professor of Humanities and Education.
-A former dean of academics and a public school administrator, Dr. Boone has received national honors.
+A former university dean of academics and a public school administrator, Dr. Boone has received national honors.
 In 2005 he was nominated for the Principal of the Year (Alabama).